Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Experiments and Results

-We directly tested Models~\#1-3 on a dataset ($N=35$) that was acquired at the University of Maryland similarly to our training data, except the FLAIR image was either not acquired or of poor quality.
-We refer to this dataset as MMTI.
-This dataset also has MPRAGE and FGATIR images so it allowed us to evaluate our model performance on a large set of unseen data.
-To address the missing or low quality FLAIR image contrast, we used HACA3 to synthesize a FLAIR image using the acquired MPRAGE and T$_2$-w images.
+We tested Models~\#1--3 on an out-of-domain dataset ($N=35$) that does not have FLAIR images.{1(c)}{MODIFIED} We refer to this dataset as MMTI.
+To address the missing FLAIR image contrast, we used HACA3 to synthesize a FLAIR image using the acquired MPRAGE and T$_2$-w images.
 An acquired MPRAGE image, acquired T$_2$-w image, and synthetic FLAIR image from the MMTI dataset are shown in Fig.~\ref{fig:mmti_data}.
-HACA3 was used to impute the FLAIR image.
 From the predicted parameter maps, we calculated the multi-TI images shown in Fig.~\ref{fig:mmti_multiTI}.
 This experiment shows that SyMTIC can handle datasets with missing FLAIR images by utilizing HACA3 for imputation.